Alliance Housing Inc.

 Mission Statement

 Alliance’s work makes it possible for individuals and families to create homes for themselves, regardless of income and background by developing and managing housing that is: • inclusive, • affordable, • relational, and • flexible.
-In addition, Alliance housing challenges the environment that limits our residents’ opportunities.
+In addition, Alliance Housing challenges the environment that limits our residents’ opportunities.

 Impact and Programs